WHAT TO DO IN VILLAJOYOSA, COSTA BLANCA, SPAIN

 Walk Along the Promenade

 The promenade is a beautiful, long stretch.
-With views of the ocean on one side and views of all the colorful (and bright) houses on the other, this place is probably the best one to visit in Villajoyosa (especially on a warm and sunny day).
+With views of the ocean on one side and all the colorful (and bright) houses on the other, this is probably one of the best places to visit in Villajoyosa (especially on a warm and sunny day).

 Spend Time at the Beach

-Villajoyosa has a beautiful sandy beach, perfect for kids and adults alike.
-Since it was not very warm, we did not spend too much time at the beach.But if you visit Villajoyosa in the warmer months, then I suggest planning more time here.
-The beach really looked inviting.
+Villajoyosa has a beautiful sandy beach – perfect for kids and adults alike.
+Since it was not very warm, we did not spend too much time at the beach but this place is where you might want to spend most of your time on warm days.
+Friends Cafe

 Puente del Río – River Bridge